fellettigiacomo/esp32-WLED-4ch-controller/README.md

 This PCB supports up to 4 addressable led strips:
 Only strips that works with 5V are compatible.
 Compatible strips: WS2811 - WS2812B - TM1829 (and other with 5V, DATA, GND).
 Check [the wled wiki](https://kno.wled.ge/basics/compatible-led-strips/) for more info
-The board allows for a maximum current of around 100W (20A) max.
+<br>The board allows for a maximum current of around 100W (20A) max.
 Maximum current for a single relay is 10A (50W)

 ## Flashing